-Practice areas & skills: Wills & Living Wills, Probate, Power Of Attorney, Trusts, Elder Law
+Practice areas & skills: Wills & Living Wills, Probate, Elder Law, Power Of Attorney, Estate Planning

 Review: “Brian has handled many legal matters for me, my family, and friends.
 I refer anyone who ask me about legal help to Attorney Cavanaugh because I can trust he will give them professional and honest advice.”